PiAndArduinoGuy/deployments/README.md

 ](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-specific-operating-systems) (Windows is not supported).
 Once Ansible has been installed, disable host key checking by adding the value *host_key_checking = False* to your ansible.cfg file (for Ubuntu this file is located at */etc/ansible*), this allows a password only SSH connection with remote hosts.
 Next follow the set up instructions below to deploy the Control Hub onto your RaspberryPi.

 #### Install the Control Hub Frontend (Required)
+The code that gets deployed as a service exists in the repository [control-hub-frontend](https://github.com/PiAndArduinoGuy/control-hub-frontend)
 1. Follow the steps to install the Raspberry Pi OS.
 2. Clone this project and edit the *hosts.ini* file.
 3. Replace the IP address of the *[control_hub_frontend]* host with the IP address of your Raspberry Pi in the hosts.ini file.